 Business and use case talks describe a scenario that will resonate with many other attendees and provide a clear set of takeaways that the audience can use to solve similar challenges in their own organizations.
 The two talks below were very well received last year.

-Make it Matter Talks (20 minutes or 40 minutes)
+Make it Matter Talks (45 minutes)

 The Make it Matter track includes talks on technology that welcome, but don’t require a focus on MongoDB use.
-The track is presented in the Women and Trans Coders (WTC) Lounge at MongoDB World.
-Topics suitable for other tracks are also suitable for the WTC lounge.

 Past sessions have addressed subjects including: